Becoming a new mom comes with a lot of sacrifices, but you must have a self-care practice in place for early postpartum.

 2. Stock up on postpartum essentials

-Depending on the type of birth you have (vaginal or c-section), there are specific postpartum self-care essentials.
+Specific postpartum self-care essentials are depending on the type of birth you have (vaginal or c-section).
 Below are some must-haves for either type of delivery.

 - Mesh underwear (I lived in these)